AA

 You can join with network members to design and implement life-preserving policies and plans, such as curbing climate disruption, and collectively devising common peace-making plans worldwide.

 By connecting online with network members and voters where you live, as well as across nation-state frontiers, you can collaborate to design and enact peace-making plans to resolve confrontations and conflicts worldwide.
-Voters living in different countries often experience similar needs, crises, and emergencies, even though their governments may tend to disagree.

 You can use the network to connect to voters with experiences similar to yours.
 Network tools enable you to collectively create online political parties, voting blocs, and electoral coalitions dedicated to peace-making.